Declan Donnelly ‘heartbroken’ after death of his brother Father Dermott age 55 - NewsBreak

 Following the news of his death, those who had known him and worked with him shared an outpouring of fond tributes to social media.

-“We are hugely privileged to have worked closely with Fr Dermott enabling the voices of the poor and most vulnerable to be heard.

-“Fr Dermott will shine brightly forever.
-May the angels come to greet one of their own.”
+Fr Dermott is understood to have been a priest for 30 years.

-In 2014, Fr Dermott featured on Songs Of Praise alongside CBBC’s Hacker T Dog to answer questions about the church that CBBC viewers had sent in.
+In 2014, he featured on Songs Of Praise alongside CBBC’s Hacker T Dog to answer questions about the church that CBBC viewers had sent in.

-St. Joseph’s Church in Stanley will be holding a gathering at 6pm on July 8 to pray for Fr Dermott.

 Comments / 0